waltermaina/Python_ST7735/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Written by Tony DiCola for Adafruit Industries.
+Modified from 'Adafruit Python ILI9341' written by Tony DiCola for Adafruit Industries.

 MIT license, all text above must be included in any redistribution